beedydo/AIOps-for-Error-Remediation/README.md

 - **Event-Driven Ansible (EDA)**: Listens for events from the Web Server.
 EDA rulebooks define the conditions under which an action should be taken.
 - **Ansible Automation Platform (AAP)**: The central automation engine that executes tasks based on triggers from EDA.
 - **Amazon S3 (or similar object storage)**: Used as a central repository for storing raw logs, incident reports, and generated playbooks.
-- **Red Hat OpenShift AI**: A platform for building, deploying, and managing AI/ML models.
+- **Red Hat OpenShift AI**: A platform for managing the lifecycle of predictive and generative AI (gen AI) models, at scale, across hybrid cloud environments.
 In this architecture, it runs a pipeline to process event data and generate intelligent responses.